tmtsoftware/csw/docs/src/main/services/time.md

 # Time Service

-The Time Service provides various APIs to access time in Coordinated Universal Time (UTC) and International Atomic Time (TAI) time scales with nano second precision.
+The Time Service provides APIs to access time in Coordinated Universal Time (UTC) and International Atomic Time (TAI) time scales with up to nano second precision when available.
-It also provides APIs for scheduling periodic and non-periodic tasks in future which are optimised for scheduling at upto 1KHz frequency.
+It also provides APIs for scheduling periodic and non-periodic tasks in the future, which are optimised for scheduling at up to 1KHz frequency.

-TMT has standardised on the use of [Precision Time Protocol (PTP)](https://en.wikipedia.org/wiki/Precision_Time_Protocol) as the basis of observatory time to achieve sub-microsecond accuracy and precision.
-The Time Service provides access to time synchronized by PTP.
+TMT has standardised on the use of [Precision Time Protocol (PTP)](https://en.wikipedia.org/wiki/Precision_Time_Protocol) as the basis of time to achieve sub-microsecond accuracy and precision between computers.
+The Time Service provides each participating computer with access to time synchronized by PTP.

-The Global Positioning System (GPS) provides the absolute time base called Observatory Time.
-The PTP grand master clock (a hardware device) is synchronized to Observatory Time.
-Each computer system participating in the PTP system synchronizes to Observatory Time using the PTP protocol.
-For higher accuracy in time measurements hardware time stamping is recommended and the systems should be fitted with PTP capable Network Interface Cards (NIC).
+At the telescope site, the Global Positioning System (GPS) provides an absolute time base, and a PTP grand master clock (a hardware device) synchronized to the GPS broadcasts the PTP protocol.
+Each computer system participating in the PTP system is synchronized with GPS and each other using the PTP protocol.
+For higher accuracy in time measurements hardware time stamping is required, and those computers should be fitted with PTP capable Network Interface Cards (NIC).

-In order to read the time with high precision, the Time Service relies on making native calls to the Linux Kernel libraries, since java 8 supports only millisecond precision.
-[Java Native Access (JNA)](https://github.com/java-native-access/jna) is used internally in time service to make native calls.
+In order to read the time with high precision, the Time Service relies on making native calls to the Linux kernel libraries, since Java 8 supports only millisecond precision.
+[Java Native Access (JNA)](https://github.com/java-native-access/jna) is used internally in Time Service to make native calls that return the required precision.
-The implementation of time service scheduler is based on the [Akka Scheduler](https://doc.akka.io/docs/akka/current/scheduler.html) which is designed for high-throughput tasks rather than long-term scheduling.
+The implementation of Time Service Scheduler is based on the [Akka Scheduler](https://doc.akka.io/docs/akka/current/scheduler.html), which is designed for high-throughput tasks rather than long-term, cron-like scheduling of tasks.

 <!-- introduction to the service -->

 ## Dependencies

 The Time Service comes bundled with the Framework, no additional dependency needs to be added to your `build.sbt` file if using it.
-To use the Time service without using the framework, add this to your `build.sbt` file:
+To use the Time Service without using the framework, add this to your `build.sbt` file:

 sbt
 :   @@@vars